• Home

 Reproductive system pathology

-Abigail Finley, DVM, DACVP
+Scot Estep, DVM, DACVP

-Paula R. Giaretta, DVM, PhD, DACVP
+Paula Giaretta, DVM, PhD, DACVP

 Clinical Assistant Professor – Joint Appointment, Small Animal Clinical Sciences